Friday, June 19, 2015

 "You're right.
 But only the three of us know.
 And this guy next to us, but he won't tell anybody, right???"

 I had been reading a book by a psychiatrist who advocates telling 100% of the truth all the time.
-The theory is interesting but I never fully realized the practicality of it until the situation at that bar.
+The theory is interesting, but I never fully realized the practicality of it until the situation at that bar.

 Physically feeling the burning awkwardness of their stares, I looked up to meet six hopeful eyes and three pathetic smiles.